ZHJamesY/RecipeFinder/README.md

 - Run with hypercorn - Go to flask directory on terminal, execute command `hypercorn "run:app" -c hypercorn.toml --bind "0.0.0.0:8000"`

 ### Run app with Docker

-### Build the docker image and run the docker container
-- Execute the docker_build.bat file or run the commands in the docker_build.bat file to build and run docker container
+- Execute the docker_build.bat file or run the commands in the docker_build.bat file to build and run the docker container

 ## Deploy on third-party platform